With the Election Looming, We Must Get More LGBTQ Americans Registered to Vote

 LGBTQ voter registration — and ensuring queer people of all stripes actually ‘get out the vote’ — are valuable tools in rebuking the Trump administration and returning to a path of upholding progressive values in support of LGBTQ lives.
 Not voting will almost assuredly hand the election over to the GOP and its fight for anti-gay and anti-trans initiatives.

 A Pew Research Center survey found “Those who didn’t vote [in the 2016 election] are as responsible for the outcome of the election as those who did.”
-Nearly a third of U.S. citizens were eligible to vote but did not, more than the portions of those who voted for either Donald Trump or Hillary Clinton.
+Four years ago, nearly a third of U.S. citizens were eligible to vote but did not, more than the portions of those who voted for either Donald Trump or Hillary Clinton.

-Why increased LGBTQ voter registration is a must ahead of the 2020 election
+Why increased LGBTQ voter registration is a must ahead of this year’s election

 By now it’s hardly news that Donald Trump’s nauseating promise to “be a real friend” to the LGBTQ community was little more than lip service, with the trans community feeling the brunt of his administration’s attacks.
-Trump and his cronies banned trans soldiers from openly serving in the military, rescinded protections for trans students, appointed a slew of judges (including two Supreme Court justices) with anti-equality track records and have supported blatant LGBTQ discrimination disguised as religious liberty.
+Trump and his cronies banned trans soldiers from openly serving in the military, rescinded protections for trans students, appointed a slew of judges (including two Supreme Court justices, which is about to be three) with anti-equality track records and who have supported blatant LGBTQ discrimination disguised as religious liberty.

 Republicans have officially re-endorsed an anti-LGBTQ platform through 2024 (also voting to allow no changes to the platform until then).
 Support of conversion therapy for minors is included in the GOP’s platform.
-And despite marriage equality existing across the country for five years now and its support by an overwhelming majority of Americans, the platform “condemns” gay marriage and “urge[s] its reversal” through a constitutional amendment or by the U.S. Supreme Court — which is absolutely on the table if Trump is able to appoint an additional justice to our country’s highest court.
+And despite marriage equality existing across the country for five years now and its support by an overwhelming majority of Americans, the platform “condemns” gay marriage and “urge[s] its reversal” through a constitutional amendment or by the U.S. Supreme Court — which is very much in the realm of possibility if Trump is able to get Amy Coney Barrett installed on the country’s highest court.

 The Equality Act, which would amend the Civil Rights Act of 1964 and other laws to essentially protect LGBTQ Americans from discrimination in all aspects of life, was passed by the Democrat-led House in May 2019.
 But without flipping the Senate and taking the presidency in 2020, there’s no chance of seeing the Equality Act signed into law.